 1. Go electric – Cars, shipping, transport and buildings are all on their way to becoming electrified.
 Non-renewable electricity sources, such as Coal and Gas, will only make up less than 10% of all global energy generated by 2050, so it’s time to get on board the electric train!

-2. Switch to zero carbon, 100% renewable electricity – As the world becomes more electrified, it’s important that your energy comes from a zero carbon, 100% renewable source.
-Bryt Energy’s portfolio is solely made up of wind, hydro and solar, so you can run your business with peace of mind.
+2. Switch to zero carbon, 100% renewable electricity* – As the world becomes more electrified, it’s important that your energy comes from zero carbon, 100% renewable electricity sources*.
+Bryt Energy’s fuel mix is sourced solely from solar, wind, hydro power, which allows all of our customers to report their electricity consumption (Scope 2) as zero carbon, under the Greenhouse Gas (GHG) Protocol market-based method.

 3. Travel smart – Reduce your carbon footprint by taking less business trips and using video conferencing instead.
 If possible, walk or take public transport to work, or if that’s not an option, see how electric vehicles could work for you.